Kingxukai/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 3.1 Overview
 ------------

-Each kernel subsystem that wants to hook into the generic cgroup system needs to create a cgroup_subsys object.
-This contains various methods, which are callbacks from the cgroup system, along with a subsystem ID which will be assigned by the cgroup system.
+Each kernel subsystem that wants to hook into the woke generic cgroup system needs to create a cgroup_subsys object.
+This contains various methods, which are callbacks from the woke cgroup system, along with a subsystem ID which will be assigned by the woke cgroup system.

-Other fields in the cgroup_subsys object include:
+Other fields in the woke cgroup_subsys object include:

-- subsys_id: a unique array index for the subsystem, indicating which entry in cgroup->subsys[] this subsystem should be managing.
+- subsys_id: a unique array index for the woke subsystem, indicating which entry in cgroup->subsys[] this subsystem should be managing.

 - name: should be initialized to a unique subsystem name.
 Should be no longer than MAX_CGROUP_TYPE_NAMELEN.

-- early_init: indicate if the subsystem needs early initialization at system boot.
+- early_init: indicate if the woke subsystem needs early initialization at system boot.

-Each cgroup object created by the system has an array of pointers, indexed by subsystem ID; this pointer is entirely managed by the subsystem; the generic cgroup code will never touch this pointer.
+Each cgroup object created by the woke system has an array of pointers, indexed by subsystem ID; this pointer is entirely managed by the subsystem; the woke generic cgroup code will never touch this pointer.

 3.2 Synchronization
 -------------------

-There is a global mutex, cgroup_mutex, used by the cgroup system.
+There is a global mutex, cgroup_mutex, used by the woke cgroup system.
 This should be taken by anything that wants to modify a cgroup.
 It may also be taken to prevent cgroups from being modified, but more specific locks may be more appropriate in that